tembo-io/website/src/content/docs/product/stacks/AI/VectorDB/portkey.md

 CREATE EXTENSION IF NOT EXISTS vectorize CASCADE;
 ```

-Then, go to Portkey.ai and[link] sign up for an account.
+[Sign up](https://portkey.ai) for Portkey and create an account.
 Follow the Portkey documentation for setting up a [Virtual Key](https://docs.portkey.ai/docs/product/ai-gateway-streamline-llm-integrations/virtual-keys).
- Virtual Keys provide you a convenient way to store and rotate your API keys.
+Virtual Keys provide you with a convenient way to store and rotate your API keys

 Update Postgres with your Portkey.ai API key